Object recognition uses AI to detect objects in a photo and auto-tag those photos to make finding them easier.

 DBGallery is working on a feature that allows users to choose which words to ignore, such as never tagging images with “Human”, as returned in the above Ice Skating example.
 Unfortunately there is no means of interacting with object recognition that gives indicators such as “season” or “weather”, where the AI would be sure to look for such traits and return the appropriate tags.
 Maybe sometime in the near future it will.

 Custom models can be trained for recognizing the tags you’re looking for.
-This is done by feeding images of specific objects to the recognition system, teaching it what specific object looks like.
+This is done by feeding images of specific objects to the recognition system, teaching it what specific objects looks like.
 A common example is feeding the AI with images of various types of clouds.
-Upload a batch of images, perhaps 10 or 100 (the more the better) of Cumulus clouds, the a batch of Cirrus, Stratocumulus, etc. and it will learn to recognize those cloud types appropriately later as you add various images that have those types of clouds in them.
+Upload a batch of images, perhaps 100 - 250 (the more the better) of Cumulus clouds, then a batch of Cirrus, Stratocumulus, etc. and it will learn to recognize those cloud types appropriately later as you add various images that have those types of clouds in them.
 This can work very well when you have images specific to your industry, such as for recognizing certain types of cells, including indicating good and bad ones, in doing cancer or other disease research.
 Or having it recognizing specialty tools or antique and specialty objects.

 Not yet a part of DBGallery, facial recognition works similar to custom models.
 You upload one or more images of a given face, indicating the name of that person, and from there on when photos of that person are submitted for recognition, their name will be returned as a tag.